RadOnc-GPT: An Autonomous LLM Agent for Real-Time Patient Outcomes Labeling at Scale: Results

 \begin{itemize} \item 2 cases (33\%) were found to be ground-truth errors, both involving small-volume lymph node recurrences that were initially missed during manual chart review. \item 4 discrepancies were confirmed as genuine model errors. \item No indeterminate cases were identified in this cohort. \end{itemize}

 The post-adjudication recall remained at 92.5\%, demonstrating reliable clinical utility for identifying prostate cancer recurrence.

-\paragraph{Head-and-Neck Cancer Recurrence:} For the head-and-neck cancer recurrence cohort (82 patients), initial accuracy was 92.7\%, with a precision of 92.0\% and recall of 95.8\%.
+\paragraph{HNC Recurrence:} For the HNC recurrence cohort (82 patients), initial accuracy was 92.7\%, with a precision of 92.0\% and recall of 95.8\%.
 After independent adjudication, accuracy significantly increased to 96.3\%.
 The 6 initial discrepancies (4 false positives, 2 false negatives) were adjudicated as follows:

 \begin{itemize} \item 3 cases (50\%) were determined to be ground-truth errors, reflecting incorrect or outdated documentation. \item 2 cases were genuine model errors. \item 1 case was indeterminate and thus excluded from the final analysis. \end{itemize}